iltuoconsulenteit/DocCropper-Test/README.md

 - Applies optional sharpening filter
 - Saves or returns the corrected image
 - Compiles all processed images into a single **PDF**, arranging up to four per page
-- Supports portrait or landscape page orientation
+- Supports portrait or landscape page orientation; when using two images per page, landscape arranges them horizontally

 ---